drac-pro/LookUp/README.md

 ## Running LookUP Locally

-To run LookUp on your local environment, clone the repo and run this command in the root directory of the project
+To run LookUp on your local environment, clone the repo and run this command in the root directory of the project.

 ***Command:***
 ```